 A research sample must be selected from the target population.
 In this case, the needs assessment process was intended to learn more about services within Tempe (including perceptions of strengths, gaps and challenges) from those who know and understand the needs of the community, i.e., those who provide services, those who receive/need them, and those who advocate for specific population groups in need, as well as representatives of local government with an understanding of the challenges and resources available to this community.
 How the sample is selected in any given research project is critical to the accuracy and quality of the results.
 Special care was taken to represent each of the six population groups that served as the focus for this study as evenly as possible (presented here in alphabetical order): domestic violence survivors, homeless individuals and families, individuals with disabilities/special needs, seniors, working poor individuals, and youth.
-A detailed overview of the makeup of the sample are described in the section of this report entitled "Research Design and Methodology: Survey Questionnaires" and in attachments to the report.
+A detailed overview of the survey questions, the process used for obtaining a representative sample and the description of the makeup of the sample are described in the section of this report entitled "Research Design and Methodology: Survey Questionnaires" and in attachments to the report.